Slovene Littoral: Geography

-The region forms the westernmost part of Slovenia, bordering the intermunicipal union of Giuliana in the region of Friuli Venezia Giulia of Italy.
-It stretches from the Adriatic Sea in the south up to the Julian Alps in the north.
+The region forms the westernmost part of Slovenia, bordering the inter-municipal union of Giuliana in the region of Friuli-Venezia Giulia of Italy.
+It stretches from the Adriatic Sea in the southwest up to the Julian Alps in the north, with the Danube–Adriatic watershed serving as the eastern border.

 The Slovene Littoral comprises two traditional provinces: Goriška and Slovene Istria.
-The Goriška region takes its name from the town of Gorizia (Gorica) now in Italy; the neighbouring conurbation of Nova Gorica and Šempeter-Vrtojba today is the urban centre of the Slovene Littoral.
-Slovene Istria comprises the northern part of the Istria peninsula and provides, on the Slovene Riviera coastline with the ports of Koper, Izola, and Piran, the country's only access to the sea.
+The Goriška region takes its name from the town of Gorizia (Gorica) now in Italy; the adjacent conurbation of Nova Gorica and Šempeter-Vrtojba today is the urban centre of the Slovene Littoral.
+Slovene Istria comprises the northern part of the Istrian peninsula, and it provides the country's only access to the sea on the Slovene Riviera coastline with the ports of Koper, Izola, and Piran.

-After Ljubljana, the Slovene Littoral is the most developed and economically most prosperous part of Slovenia.
+After Ljubljana, the Slovene Littoral is the most developed and economically prosperous part of Slovenia.
 The western part of Slovene Istria is a bilingual region where both Slovene and Italian may be used in education, legal and administrative environments.

-The northern part of the Slovene Littoral is part of the larger Gorizia Statistical Region, the south belongs to the Coastal–Karst Statistical Region.
+The northern part of the Slovene Littoral is part of the larger Gorizia Statistical Region, and the south belongs to the Coastal–Karst Statistical Region.